dsscollection/git-github-for-stats/README.md

 Initial system setup
 --------------------

 If I've convinced you to experiment with Git and GitHub, you need to do some initial setup.
-These first steps happen one or, for some steps, once per computer.
+These first steps happen once or, for some steps, once per computer.
 This is excerpted from [Happy Git and GitHub for the useR](http://happygitwithr.com), which holds battle-tested instructions honed over several years in [STAT 545](http://stat545.com) at the University of British Columbia.

 -   Register for a free account with GitHub.